 Aircraft Availability And Access

 NetJets may have a dedicated fleet of brand-new aircraft, but customers aren’t always guaranteed 365-day access to fly on these or the off-fleet brokered aircraft brought in to meet demand.
 That’s because NetJets’ programs feature many blackout days, peak travel dates, and other high-volume dates that all translate to the same thing: your travel plans need to be flexible.
 While NetJets’ fractional shares offer fewer blocked-off dates, the company’s 25-hour lease offerings have a total of 45 blackout days per year as well as an additional 45 peak days that require advanced scheduling to fly.
+With NetJets, if you want to be able to fly 365 days a year, you’ll need to make an investment of at least 50 hours or own a fractional share.
 Additionally, on peak days, NetJets cannot guarantee customers the ability to upgrade to larger aircraft or use multiple aircraft on the same day.

 Magellan Jets, however, is focused on giving clients the freedom and flexibility to fly whenever they need.
 Magellan’s Jet Card and Private Jet Membership programs feature zero blackout dates—guests have guaranteed access to private jets 24/7, 365, and can even utilize multiple aircraft for daily use.